 Lloyd’s would not be expecting any syndicate to have participations hence the expected selection is “1”.

 External rating (C0320): This is the issue rating of the asset at the reporting reference date as provided by the nominated credit assessment institution (ECAI).
 Applicable to CIC categories ##1#, ##2#, ##5# and ##6# and ##8# (Mortgages and Loans, other than mortgages and loans to natural persons), where available.
 The syndicate must report the external rating (only the rating symbol, without any outlook) that in their perspective is best representative and used internally for SCR calculations.
 If an issue rating is not available, “NR” should be reported.
 The rating reported should be as per the closed list provided in the CMR as part of the reference data.

+A new cross validation between AAD 230 External rating (C0320) and AAD 230 Credit quality step (C0340) has been implemented.
+Credit quality step should be 9 when external rating is NR, and credit quality step cannot be 9 when external rating is provided.

 Syndicates do not necessarily need access to the ratings for all three rating agents mentioned as long as you have sufficient coverage (including ratings provided in LMIF templates) to ensure that you can assign a rating from at least one of the rating agents to cover 95% of the overall Solvency II amount for assets modelled as corporate bonds which are as follows: CIC Asset Categories ##1#, ##2#, ##5#,##6# and ##8# excluding CIC Sub Categories ##11, ##13, ##15, ##16, ##24, ##51, ##56, ##57, ##58, ##59 as these are not modelled as corporate bonds.

 This item is not applicable to assets for which undertakings using internal model use internal ratings.
 If undertakings using internal model do not use internal rating, this item shall be reported.